argoproj/argo-rollouts/docs/features/traffic-management/gatewayapi.md

 ## How to integrate Gateway API with Argo Rollouts

-1. Enable Gateway Provider
+1. Enable Gateway Provider and create Gateway entrypoint
 2. Create GatewayClass and Gateway resources
-3. Create entry point and map it with our Gateway
+3. Create cluster entrypoint and map it with our Gateway entrypoint
 4. Create HTTPRoute
 5. Create canary and stable services
 6. Create argo-rollouts resources

 We will go through all these steps together with an example Traefik

-### Enable Gateway Provider
+### Enable Gateway Provider and create Gateway entrypoint

 Every contoller has its own instruction how we need to enable Gateway API provider.
 I will follow to the instructions of [Traefik controller](https://doc.traefik.io/traefik/providers/kubernetes-gateway/)